-At The Law Office of Del Sardo & Montanari, we understand that being arrested is a very stressful ordeal for all parties involved.
+At The Montanari Law Group, we understand that being arrested is a very stressful ordeal for all parties involved.
 If you have been charged with resisting arrest or assault based on a claim by a police officer, it is vital that you seek legal protection as soon as possible.
-Our criminal defense attorneys have experience helping clients fight their resisting arrest charges across New Jersey, including Wayne, Paterson, Clifton, Woodland Park, Little Falls, West Milford and the greater Passaic County area.
+Our criminal defense attorneys have experience helping clients fight their resisting arrest charges across New Jersey, including Wayne, Paterson, Clifton, Woodland Park, Little Falls, West Milford, and the greater Passaic County area.
 We treat all our clients with the respect and compassion we would expect to receive when going through such a difficult process.

 Call our office to speak with a member of our legal team today in a free and confidential consultation to discuss the details of your resisting arrest charges and how we can best serve your needs.

 Resisting Arrest N.J.S.A.
 2C:29-2 Paterson, NJ Resisting Arrest Lawyers

 Pursuant to New Jersey Revised Statutes Section 2C:29-2, an offender may be guilty of resisting arrest if they do one of the following:

 - Uses physical force or threatens to use physical force against the arresting officer or another person